TAMS-Group/bio_ik/README.md

 Of course, running the tests requires installing the corresponding robot models and adds a lot of dependencies.
-Therefore, those tests are not included in the standard bio-ik package, but are packaged separately.
+Therefore, those tests are not included in the standard bio_ik package, but are packaged separately.

-For convenience, we provide the `pr2_bioik_moveit` package, which also includes a few bio-ik demos for the PR2 service robot.
+For convenience, we provide the `pr2_bioik_moveit` package, which also includes a few bio_ik demos for the PR2 service robot.
 These are kinematics only demos; but of course you can also try running the demos on the real robot (if you have one) or the Gazebo simulator (if you installed Gazebo).